deis/workflow/src/contributing/releasing.md

 maintainers.

 The below sections present a step by step guide to releasing a new Deis Workflow.
-Throughout all examples, we'll be assuming we're going to release `$DEIS_RELEASE`.
-Before you begin, set this environment variable to the correct version that you intend to release (for example, `2.0.0-beta2`).
+Throughout all examples, we'll be assuming that the below two environment variables are present in wherever you're working.
+Make sure to set them (e.g. by `export`ing them) before you get started.

+- `$DEIS_RELEASE` - the full name of this version.
+For example, `v2.0.0-beta2`
+- `$DEIS_RELEASE_SHORT` - The short name of this version.
+For example, `beta2`

 # What's a release?